Norton vs Bitdefender 2023: Which Antivirus Is Better?

 Parental Controls Winner: Norton

-6. Firewall — Norton’s Sophisticated Firewall Is Available on All Plans
+6. Firewall — Norton Offers a More Sophisticated Firewall

-However, Norton’s firewall is very impressive in itself as it needs no configuration.
-As soon as you launch the app, Norton’s firewall completely protects you from incoming and outgoing threats.
-It’s also very customizable, making it a great choice for more advanced users who want greater control over how apps connect to the internet.
+It’s also very customizable, making it an excellent choice for more advanced users who want greater control over how apps connect to the internet.

 In addition, Norton’s firewall allows you to “whitelist” apps that can access the internet freely.
 While you can manually configure the whitelist, the firewall will also gradually learn which apps are safe through frequent use and background monitoring.

-Bitdefender’s firewall is equally powerful and customizable.
-You can configure the firewall for different networks (like home, work, and public) to adjust the protection settings.
+Bitdefender’s firewall is equally powerful and customizable, but if you choose a low-cost plan, you’ll miss out.
+On supported plans, you can configure the firewall for different networks (like home, work, and public) to adjust the protection settings.
 Bitdefender also includes a unique Stealth Mode that hides your presence on a connected network.

 Overall, both firewalls are effective at securing your network from threats.
-However, Norton is slightly better as its firewall is included across all its plans.
+However, Norton is slightly better as its firewall is available on all plans, is more customizable, and offers more protection against network intrusion attacks.

 Firewall Winner: Norton

-7. Password Manager — Norton Offers a Unique Auto-Change Feature
+7. Password Manager — Norton Makes Password Management Hassle-Free

 Password Manager Winner: Norton

-8. Gaming — Norton’s Silent Mode Lets You Game Without Interruptions
+8. Gaming Mode — Norton’s Silent Mode Lets You Game Without Interruptions

-Norton doesn’t have a dedicated Game Mode like Bitdefender, but its Silent Mode is essentially the same thing.
-When it’s switched on, Norton will stop notifications so you can play without interruption.
+When it’s switched on, Norton’s Silent Mode will stop notifications so you can play games without interruption.
 It also diverts CPU power away from background processes and sends it to your full-screen app or game, resulting in smoother gameplay.

 Bitdefender’s Game Mode is highly configurable, making it a solid choice for users who want to customize which games or apps it works with.
 I like that when Game Mode is combined with Bitdefender’s AutoPilot, the software learns how you use your device and makes optimizations automatically.

-9. Optimization Tools — Bitdefender Significantly Improves Device Performance
+9. Optimization Tools — Bitdefender’s Tune-Up Tools Improved My PC Performance

-Bitdefender wins in this category for 2 reasons.
-Firstly, its optimization tools have a noticeable impact on overall performance, and secondly, Norton doesn’t offer optimization tools.
+Bitdefender won this round because its optimization tools had a noticeable impact on my overall system performance.
+Other than that, both AVs offer basic optimization tools.

 - Photon — Helps the software to adapt to your system and the way you use it, making automatic optimizations to improve overall performance, speed, and increase computing resources (not available on Antivirus Plus or Internet Security plans)